runpod/docs/docs/get-started.md

 ## Launch your first Pod

-Now that your account is funded, you're ready to deploy computing resources.
+Now that you've funded your account, you're ready to deploy computing resources.

-### 1. Deploy a Pod and connect with JupyterLab
+### 1. Deploy a Pod and connect to JupyterLab

 Follow this step-by-step guide to deploy a Pod and use it to run code in JupyterLab: